yifan-hou/manipulation-workshop-2019/index.md

 - Brief self-introduction. (< 100 words)

 Please apply early, as the positions are limited.
+### Important dates
+Applications must be received before the end of October 1st.

 ### List of open talks
-A list will be availableon before the workshop.
+A list will be available before the workshop.

 ## Invited Speakers